ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 Cue operations **insert**, **replace** and **delete** are all implemented by a single operation; **update(cue)**.
 The parameter **cue** describes a cue to be inserted.
-If a cue already exists with the same key, the preexisting cue will be replaced.
-If the cue only includes a key (no interval or data), any preexisting cue will be deleted.
+If a cue already exists with the same key, this pre-existing cue will be replaced.
+If the cue parameter includes a key, but no interval or data property, any pre-existing cue is deleted.

 ..  code-block:: javascript